 Are you experiencing tooth pain?
 Do you have severe dental decay?
-If so, you need a root canal procedure to prevent further damage to your tooth.
+If so, you its quite possible you may need a root canal procedure to prevent further damage to your tooth.
 When tooth decay is left untreated, you may experience problems eating and drinking.
 You will also experience pain or discomfort when anything hot or cold touches the decayed tooth.

 Your tooth’s nerve does not directly impact the function and appearance of your tooth, so the procedure will not affect the tooth negatively.

-It is important to remember that not all symptoms or signs of an infected root canal need to be present.
+It is important to remember that not all symptoms or signs of an infected root or nerve need to be present to indicate a root canal as the proper course of treatment.
 Sometimes, a root canal is needed and you may not even know it.
 If you are not showing any signs, you may think your tooth is fine.

 One of the first indicators that you need to see your Las Cruces dentist, Dr. Reiter, is when your tooth becomes sensitive to hot and cold foods and drinks, as this is a good indication that the nerve is infected and needs to be removed.
 Some of the other signs include:

-Talk to us about a root canal today!
-If you think you need to have a root canal procedure performed, call the team of dental professionals at Advanced Dental of Las Cruces today at (575) 297-0475.
+If you think you need to have a root canal procedure performed, call the team of dental professionals at Advanced Dental of Las Cruces today.